Frequently Asked Questions

-What is your favorite lens?
+What's your favorite lens?

-Do you still shoot with film?
+Do you still use film?

-Who are your greatest influences in the art world?
+Who are your greatest photographer influencers?

 John Quincy Adams once wrote that if you're a leader, your actions will inspire others to dream more, learn more, do more, and become more.
 Those simple words speak to the leadership that has been shown by great creatives who have inspired me in my journey as a professional photographer.